DigitalPublishingToolkit/TOD18-Geoblocking/md/18HanchardMalaysia.md

 Mohamad.
 The ‘democratic’ use of the internet was seen as a key means for ensuring economic prosperity for all.
-The legacy of this macro policy has shaped internet-driven economies and startup cultures in urban-centres.
+The legacy of this macro policy has shaped internet-driven economies and startup cultures in urban centres.
 Access to the internet is steady at 67 percent of the population in 2014, representing more than 20 million users (although connection speeds are comparatively slow for the Southeast Asian region).[^13HanchardMalaysia_5] Through smartphone ownership, combined with free public